mnot/I-D/httpbis-alt-svc/draft.md

 --- abstract

-This document introduces "alternate services", to allow an HTTP origin's resources to be available at a seperate network location, possibly accessed with a different protocol configuration.
+This document introduces "alternate services" to allow an HTTP origin's resources to be available at a seperate network location, possibly accessed with a different protocol configuration.